 Outreach and support workers were interviewed.
-The notes made included:
+The issues raised included:

-- Issues with pride from the elders.
+- Issues with pride from the elders

 - Better contact routes

-- Navigators can be useful.
+- Navigators can be useful

-- Housing issues for elderly
+- · Housing issues for elderly

 - Social isolation

-- Carers have limited responsibility.
+- Carers have limited responsibility

 - Family moving away.

-Encourage collaborative funding.
-Organise networking events for services to discuss further growth and innovation together.

-- Citizens' Forums so that they can have autonomy on how things are run and on how money is spent. - 3.
-Information booklet about the different services that could be available to them. - 4.
-Train support staff in signposting - 5.
-Older patients drop in days at GP surgeries.
-There should be opportunity at least one day a week for the over 60's to get priority for an urgent appointment and reduce the waiting time between standard appointments. - 6.
-Give younger patients a named GP.
-Having a named GP to go through the process of treatment with is very important for older patients, yet named GP's are only allocated after the age of 75. - 7.
-GP Checklist is a small form that a patient can fill in whilst at home or in the waiting room before an appointment.
-It acts as a reminder for listing all the issues that need to be raised during an appointment. - 8.
-Intermediate job role in GP Centres.
+- Encourage collaborative funding.
+Organise networking events for services to discuss further growth and innovation together. - Citizens' Forums, so that they can have autonomy on how things are run and on how money is spent. - Train support staff in signposting. - Older patients drop in days at GP surgeries.
+There should be opportunity at least one day a week for the over 60's to get priority for an urgent appointment and reduce the waiting time between standard appointments. - Give younger patients a named GP.
+Having a named GP to go through the process of treatment with is very important for older patients, yet named GP's are only allocated after the age of 75. - GP Checklist, a small form that a patient can fill in whilst at home or in the waiting room before an appointment.
+It acts as a reminder for listing all the issues that need to be raised during an appointment. - Intermediate job role in GP centres.
 Someone who can engage with patients on a more social level within waiting rooms would help many patients overcome issues of social isolation and loneliness.

-The Collective of Bangladeshi School Governors in Tower Hamlets (CBSG)
+The Collective of Bangladeshi School Governors in Tower Hamlets

-The Collective of Bangladeshi School Governors in Tower Hamlets.
+The Collective of Bangladeshi School Governors (CBSG) in Tower Hamlets.

-The aim of the research was to gather the views of the younger older people of the Bangladeshi community on the types of health and social care services they would like to see available to them in the future.
+The aim of the research was to gather the views of the middle-aged people of the Bangladeshi community on the types of health and social care services they would like to see available to them in the future.